-When assessing KKR's leverage, Fitch takes a hybrid approach, given the firm's cash-generative business model and heavy balance sheet utilization.
-On this basis, Fitch views KKR's leverage profile as commensurate with the current rating level, with relatively elevated debt to FEBITDA (3.1x) for the TTM ended 2Q23) offset by relatively low debt to tangible equity (0.3x) at 2Q23, which was flat yoy.
+Appropriate Leverage: Fitch assesses KKR's leverage using a hybrid approach, given the firm's cash-generative business and heavy balance sheet utilization.
+On this basis, Fitch views KKR's leverage profile as commensurate with the current rating level, with relatively elevated debt to FEBITDA (2.8x for the TTM ended 2Q24) offset by relatively low debt to tangible equity (0.3x at 2O24).